sandtreader/petoi.py/README.md

 # Petoi.py

 This is a minimal Python interface to [Petoi](https://petoi.com) BittleX robot dogs, created for a fun half-day workshop.

-I'm connecting directly to Bluetooth through [pybluez](https://github.com/pybluez/pybluez) rather than messing about with serial devices as the Petoi example code does.

-It's not yet a module because I want it to be as simple as
+It will automatically connect through either a serial port (if there are any) or Bluetooth.
+You can specify specific serial or Bluetooth devices in the Dog() constructor if you need to (for example, to run multiple dogs)

 ```
 $ pip3 install pybluez